apache/superset/UPDATING.md

 - [30021](https://github.com/apache/superset/pull/30021) The `dev` layer in our Dockerfile no long includes firefox binaries, only Chromium to reduce bloat/docker-build-time.
 - [30099](https://github.com/apache/superset/pull/30099) Translations are no longer included in the default docker image builds.
 If your environment requires translations, you'll want to set the docker build arg `BUILD_TRANSACTION=true`.
 - [31173](https://github.com/apache/superset/pull/31173) Modified `fetch_csrf_token` to align with HTTP standards, particularly regarding how cookies are handled.
 If you encounter any issues related to CSRF functionality, please report them as a new issue and reference this PR for context.
+- [31413](https://github.com/apache/superset/pull/31413) Enable the DATE_FORMAT_IN_EMAIL_SUBJECT feature flag to allow users to specify a date format for the email subject, which will then be replaced with the actual date.

 ### Potential Downtime